jliujack/yellowcake/content/posts/2021-05-26-new-commercial-registration-rules-provide-fdi-in-shenzhen-with-more-facilitation.md

 excerpt: Recently, Shenzhen Administration of Market Regulation (“SAMR”) issued the Revised Rules of Shenzhen Special Economic Zone on Commercial Registration (the “Revised Rules”) which provide  FDI in Shenzhen with more facilitation.
+meta:
+  title: New Commercial Registration Rules Provide FDI in Shenzhen With More
+    Facilitation
+  description: "If foreign investors would like to invest in Shenzhen, they should
+    pay attention to the new commercial registration rules. "
 ---
 Recently, Shenzhen Administration of Market Regulation (“SAMR”) issued the *Revised Rules of Shenzhen Special Economic Zone on Commercial Registration* (the “Revised Rules”) which was implemented on March 1, 2021.